 These types of financial aid can come from the federal government, your state government, Kalamazoo College itself, or a private or nonprofit organization.
 To be considered for scholarships and grants, complete the Kalamazoo College application for admission and submit the FAFSA.
 Return any requested forms to the proper entities.
 Such options for scholarships and grants include:

-- the Enlightened Leadership and Social Justice merit awards, which have a separate essay/formal application process defined by the Office of Admission.
+- The Enlightened Leadership awards, which have a separate essay/formal application process defined by the Office of Admission.
 These awards are not need-based, so no financial aid application is required for renewal;

-Students with a Federal Work Study award are given priority in hiring for on-campus jobs.
-It is an employment program in which 75 percent of the student wage is supported by federal dollars for work on campus or for approved employment in specific off-campus agencies.
-This award is given as eligibility to work on campus.
+Federal Work Study is an employment program in which 75 percent of the student wage is supported by federal dollars for work on campus or for approved employment in specific off-campus agencies.
+This award is given as an eligibility to work on campus.
+A student’s Federal Work Study award may be limited by the student’s availability and willingness to work, his/her skills, and the availability of jobs on campus.
+The current wage rate is $9.25 per hour.

 Exhaust your options for scholarships, grants and work study first.
 If loans are a last resort, make sure not to borrow more than you need.
 Use our billing calculators (1st year billing calculator; Current Student billing calculator) when determining how much you need to borrow.
 There are steps you must complete in order to receive your loans, feel free to contact us if you have questions about these requirements.
 Loans available to finance college include:

-- private loans.
+- Private loans.
 When federal loans and other aid do not cover your cost of education, external or private educational loans are available.
 Our historical lender list, hosted by ELMSelect, is intended to be a starting point as students and parents begin their lender search.
+If you borrow from a private lender and prefer to self-certify for the loan proceeds, you may use the form below: Private Loan Self Certification Form